PostHog/posthog.com/contents/tutorials/stripe-reports.md

 ## Linking Stripe data to PostHog

 To start, you need both a Stripe and PostHog account.
-Once have those, head to PostHog's [data warehouse tab](https://us.posthog.com/data-warehouse) and click **Link source**.
-Choose the Stripe option by clicking **Link**, and then enter your account ID and client secret, and press **Next**.
-Keep all tables selected and click **Import**.
+Once have those, head to PostHog's [data warehouse tab](https://us.posthog.com/data-warehouse) and:
+1. Click **Link source**.
+2. Choose the Stripe option by clicking **Link**
+3. Enter [your account ID](https://dashboard.stripe.com/settings/user) and a [restricted API key](https://dashboard.stripe.com/apikeys/create) that can read the resources you want to query
+4. Press **Next**, keep all tables selected and click **Import**

 <ProductScreenshot
   imageLight="https://res.cloudinary.com/dmukukwp6/image/upload/link_light_d827d9f83f.png"